asadalishah/asadalishah.github.io/_posts/2019-11-04-Reading-PDF-Files.markdown

 Ultimately, I would like to develop a tax data product which is searchable by parliamentarians name, constituency, city, or any other property of interest.

 For those of you, who want to use this code or the data, it is available here.
+Give me a shout if you would like to work on it together.